kubernetes/enhancements/keps/sig-node/6369-downward-api-assigned-resources/README.md

   - Usage description: the kubelet declares `DownwardAPIAssignedResources` whenever the feature gate is enabled, and the scheduler uses it to keep pods requesting these values off nodes that would not understand them.
     - Impact of its outage on the feature: a pod may be placed on a node that does not declare the feature, where the kubelet rejects it at admission and the scheduler retries elsewhere.
 On a kubelet predating the feature there is no such check and the downward API setup for the container fails.
 The same applies to pods placed without the scheduler, such as static pods.
     - Impact of its degraded performance or high-error rates on the feature: a stale node status could misroute pods for as long as the declared features are out of date, with the same bounded consequence.
-  - Consequence of the framework's admission model: a node that stops declaring the feature fails the pods running there that require it, which is why disabling the gate on a node calls for draining those pods first; see [Re-admission after a kubelet restart](#re-admission-after-a-kubelet-restart).
+  - Consequence of the framework's admission model: a node that stops declaring the feature fails the pods running there that require it, which is why disabling the gate on a node calls for draining those pods first; see [Non-admission after a kubelet restart](#non-admission-after-a-kubelet-restart).

 Neither resource manager policy gates the declaration: a node declares the feature whenever the feature gate is enabled.
 Nothing is lost by that, because a node not running the static policies has no exclusive assignments to report in the first place, so an empty value is the accurate answer rather than a degraded one.
 The declaration states that the node understands these fields, not that it currently has assignments to report.